-When you immerse yourself in the culture, listen to the Mandarin language every day, speak it when ordering your latte from your favourite cafe and write it while in class, your fluency will improve before you know it.
+When you immerse yourself in the culture, listen to the Mandarin language every day, speak it when ordering your latte from your favorite cafe, and write it while in class, your fluency will improve before you know it.

 When you move away to learn a new language and study abroad, don’t square yourself off and only become friends with people who speak your primary language.
 One of the best things you can do is get out into the real world of Mandarin-speaking individuals and live like a local.

-Speak Mandarin to your classmates, to your teacher, to your neighbors, the stranger at the bus stop and your Chinese friends.
+Speak Mandarin to your classmates, your teacher, your neighbors, the stranger at the bus stop, and your Chinese friends.
 Always try your best to speak the primary language of the country you’re living in.